 By definition, variable consideration is unknown at contract inception and is therefore estimated.
 Most contracts with variable consideration require an initial estimate, and often updates to that estimate, over the course of the contract.
 The estimate of variable consideration is used in determining the transaction price, allocating that transaction price, and recognizing revenue at different points in the contract period when goods and services are transferred to the customer.
 While the different methods of estimating the variable consideration and total transaction price are explained here, the allocation and recognition of revenue presented in steps four and five below render such an estimation operationally unnecessary with the current case facts.
 The combination of monthly reset, pattern of transfer, and volume-based consideration in this specific transaction leads to this deviation from the norm.

 However, if MM were to estimate the variable consideration and transaction price initially, ASC 606-10-32-8 allows for two methods: either the expected value method or the most likely amount method.
 The most likely amount method is generally used when there is a binary outcome and one outcome is more likely than the other.
 Because that does not apply in MM’s case, the firm would apply the expected value method.
 This method estimates the variable consideration by considering all possible outcomes on a probability-weighted basis.
 We use the probability of various transaction volumes to determine the expected value of the contract.
-For example, there is a 2% probability of only processing 500,000 transactions in a given month.
+For example, there is a 2 percent probability of only processing 500,000 transactions in a given month.
 The fee for the 500,000 transactions would be as follows:

 |Total Transaction Volume||Transactions in Tier||Price per Transaction||Total Price per tier|

 Using this methodology, we can calculate the expected monthly revenue for each forecasted level of processed transactions and create a probability-weighted expected amount for the variable transaction price: